Use conditional placeholders

 The rules are checked from the top to the bottom of the placeholder rules list, and the conditional placeholder will be replaced with the value of the first rule whose conditions are met.

-button, select Plain text, and provide a phone number (e.g. company's generic phone number).
-This phone number will replace the conditional placeholder in an email signature in case none of conditions defined in placeholder rules were met (which means the sender has no phone number defined in any of the specified AD attributes).
+1. In the Default placeholder value field (Fig. 20.), click the button, select Plain text, and provide a phone number (e.g. company's generic phone number).
+This phone number will replace the conditional placeholder in an email signature in case none of conditions defined in placeholder rules were met (so when an email sender has no phone number defined in any of the specified Entra ID attributes).

-- Click Save and then insert the conditional placeholder to your signature template.
+1. Click Save and then insert the conditional placeholder to your signature template(s).

-- You can use the Signature preview button on the editor's ribbon to check what the placeholder will look like when inserted to an email sent by different users.
+2. You can use the Signature preview functionality to check what the placeholder will look like when inserted to an email sent by different users.